Los Angeles Airport

 Check-in

-Your check-in location will depend on your airline, and while the majority of Australian travellers will be arriving at and departing from TBIT, some airlines require passengers to check in at a different terminal.
+Your check-in location will depend on your airline, and while the majority of Australian travellers will be arriving at and departing from the Tom Brady International Terminal, some airlines require passengers to check in at a different terminal.
 For example, check-in for Virgin Australia is located at Terminal 2.
-From here, passengers proceed to TBIT via the walkway or inter-terminal shuttle bus.
+From here, passengers proceed to the international terminal via the connected walkway or inter-terminal shuttle bus.

 Baggage

 Baggage storage is available at LAX should you need to drop your bags for a few hours or days.
-Although there are no longer any storage lockers at the airport, LAX Luggage Storage provides off-site storage starting at $10 per day for small, carry-on items.
-The company can arrange a kerbside pick up, and deliver items back to your terminal for a small fee.
+Although there are no longer any storage lockers at the airport, LAX Luggage Storage provides off-site storage starting at USD$12 per day for small, carry-on items.
+The company can arrange a kerbside pick-up, and deliver items back to your terminal for a small fee.
+Keep in mind that a USD$25 minimum spend amount applies.

 Is there a currency exchange?